GSA/digitalgov.gov/content/events/2018/2018-01-10-january-plain-monthly-meeting.md

 Start your thinking now!

-### About the Montly PLAIN Meetings
+## About the Montly PLAIN Meetings

 Hosted by DigitalGov, meetings are in-person, online, or a mix of both.
-They are recorded and posted to [DigitalGov's YouTube channel] (https://www.youtube.com/c/digitalgov).
+They are recorded and posted to [DigitalGov's YouTube channel](https://www.youtube.com/c/digitalgov).

 In addition to addressing timely topics, like science communications and health literacy, typical discussions include: plain language training; hands-on editing exercises; how to write for web and social media; and content strategy.